bzuracyber/bzuracyber/README.md

 # <a href="https://www.linkedin.com/in/daniel-bzura-0b3a9b1b5/">Daniel Bzura's</a> Project Portfolio

-Cybersecurity engineer with hands-on experience in vulnerability management, compliance automation, and cloud security.
-I specialize in building secure architectures, implementing DISA STIG and NIST controls, and leveraging automation with PowerShell and Python to streamline remediation.
-My projects showcase real-world security practices—from hardening systems in Azure to documenting compliance through SSPs and POA&Ms—demonstrating both technical depth and governance expertise.

 ## Platform Security and Terraform Labs

 - **[Container Security Lab with Docker and EKS](https://github.com/bzuracyber/container-security-lab-docker-eks)**